-What do the MDR /IVDR and AI Act require for real-world performance monitoring of AI systems in medical devices?

-The AI Act requires continuous monitoring of AI system performance in real-world settings to ensure ongoing compliance with safety and effectiveness standards (AI Act, Article 61).
-The MDR mandates post-market surveillance and vigilance activities to collect and analyse data on device performance, reporting adverse events and implementing corrective actions (MDR, Article 83).
-Both regulations emphasize the importance of maintaining detailed records of performance monitoring activities and findings.

-Article 60 AIA para 1 section 3 clearly states that testing of high-risk AI systems in real world conditions shall be without prejudice to MDR/IVDR or national law on testing in real world conditions.
-Also all conditions of para 4 apply.
+.

 What new dimensions does the requirements of the AIA introduce to the existing post-market surveillance requirements of the MDR/IVDR?

-Firstly, what doesn’t change is the obligation of the providers for post-market monitoring of MDAI.
-Both MDR and AIA include obligations on the provider to establish and document a post-market monitoring system that is risk-based and clearly established in the QMS that the device continues to operate as intended.
-The post-monitoring obligation under the AI Act requires providers to establish and document how AI system continuously complies will all essential requirements of the AI Act covered in section 2 Chapter III, including on risk management, data and data governance, transparency, human oversight, accuracy, robustness and cybersecurity.
-AI Act specifically provides that post-market monitoring system shall collect, document and analyse relevant data which may be provided by deployer or which may be collected through other sources on the performance of high-risk AI systems thorough their lifecycle.
+Firstly, what doesn’t change is the obligation of the manufacturers for post-market monitoring of MDAI.
+Both MDR and AIA include obligations on the manufacturer to establish and document a post-market monitoring system that is risk-based and clearly established in the QMS that the device continues to operate as intended.

-The major monitoring changes required by the AIA will be the need to detect for interaction with other AI systems, bias, data drift/bias, model performance and user interactions and for undesirable performance drift in the model relative to any significant disease, practice, or technology changes in the execution space.
-These new requirements will require significant developing and maturing monitoring frameworks that can sufficiently separate signal from noise and demonstrate sufficient transparency of data, model, and usage.
-Furthermore, there will almost certainly be a paradigm shift in understanding and capturing user experience given that human factors in any user community will be expected to influence bias and signal/noise.
-As human oversight is also introduced as an essential requirement in Article 14 of the AI Act, a notable part of the monitoring of the AI systems related to post-market surveillance, will also be placed on the deployer.
-Furthermore, the AI Act’s Art 3(49) definition also includes “serious harm to property or the environment” which is not necessarily within the scope for similar reporting under MDR/IVDR.
+The major monitoring change required by the AIA will be the need, where relevant, to detect for interaction with other AI systems, including other devices and software.
+Furthermore, deployers in accordance with Article 26 are required to monitor the operation and where relevant inform manufacturer in accordance with Article 72 on post-market monitoring.
+Additionally, the definition of a serious incident in accordance with Article 3(49) AIA covers “serious harm to property or the environment” which is not necessarily within the scope for similar reporting under MDR/IVDR.

-In accordance with Article 72 paragraph 3 AIA, the Commission shall adopt implementing act laying down detailed provisions establishing a template for the post-market monitoring plan and the list of elements to be included in the plan by 2 February 2026.
-In accordance with Article 72 paragraph 4, the necessary elements of the post-market monitoring plan and the elements of the template adopted under the AI Act may be integrated into already existing post-monitoring plan under the MDR/IVDR.
+In accordance with Article 72(3) AIA, the Commission shall adopt implementing act laying down detailed provisions establishing a template for the post-market monitoring plan and the list of elements to be included in the plan by 2 February 2026.
+In accordance with Article 72 (4) paragraph 4, the necessary elements of the post-market monitoring plan and the elements of the template adopted under the AIA may be integrated into already existing post-monitoring plan under the MDR/IVDR, provided it achieves an equivalent level of protection.

 Other questions